-Due to the coronavirus outbreak the Apomixis meeting is postponed until next year.
-Apomixis2021 wil be held on SUNDAY 20 JUNE 2021 at the same location, again as a satellite meeting of the ICSPR.
+Due to the coronavirus outbreak the Apomixis meeting is postponed until 2022.
+Apomixis2022 will be held on SUNDAY 19 JUNE 2022 at Průhonice Park and Castle, a mere 15 km south east of Prague, as a satellite meeting of the ICSPR.
+Please note that the program is not up to date yet.
+There still are limited places available for Apomixis2022.
+Registration for these places will open in February 2022.
 Anyone who has already registered for Apomixis2020 and has received confirmation of participation, will remain registered as such.
-There still are limited places available for Apomixis2021.
-Registration for these places will open in February 2021.
-Check this site or the 26th ICSPR website for updates.
+They will be asked in January to confirm their attendance.
+Check this site and the 26th ICSPR website for updates.

 It has been 13 years since the last apomixis congress was held in 2007 at Wernigerode, Germany.
 Previous apomixis conferences were organized in 1995 at College Station, Texas and in 2001 at Como, Italy.
 In these 13 years a lot of new knowledge about apomixis and its components has been acquired.
 To enable the discussion on the latest insights in the process of apomixis, KeyGene, the University of Milan, and Wageningen University, in collaboration with the Czech Institute of Botany, will organize a one-day satellite meeting on Sunday June 21st, preceding the 26th International Conference on Sexual Plant Reproduction in Prague (www.prague2020.eu).
 If you would like to attend the meeting, please send us this registration mail.
 (03-03-2020: ONLY A FEW PLACES LEFT)